x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-public-folders.md

 > For more information about the storage quotas and limits for public folders, see [Exchange Online Limits](https://go.microsoft.com/fwlink/p/?LinkID=391188).

 > [!IMPORTANT]
-> OWA for devices refers to the old *"OWA for Android"* and *"OWA for iPhone/iPad"* applications that Microsoft used to have back in the day.
+> OWA for devices refers to the old *"OWA for Android"* and *"OWA for iPhone/iPad"* applications that have since been deprecated.
+For more details, see [Microsoft OWA mobile apps are being retired](https://support.office.com/article/microsoft-owa-mobile-apps-are-being-retired-076ec122-4576-4900-bc26-937f84d25a4b).
 > Microsoft deprecated those.
 See here for more details: https://support.office.com/article/microsoft-owa-mobile-apps-are-being-retired-076ec122-4576-4900-bc26-937f84d25a4b

 ## What do you need to know before you begin?